coderefinery/coderefinery.org/content/code-of-conduct.md

 +++
-title = "CodeRefinery Code of Conduct"
+title = "Code of Conduct"
 +++

 # Introduction and source of inspiration